 It’s what everyone wants.
 In fact, studies have shown that 50% of Australians feel that they are less likely to leave their jobs if their place of employment offers flexible working options.

 Flexible working environments can support a more collaborative, team-centric working experience that’s equal parts functional and innovative.
 Many studies have found that flexible work arrangements can also accelerate organisational productivity.

-Effective workplace strategy can connect employees in the physical office to their remote colleagues with the right tech in place – like video conferencing, communication software, and space booking software that’s all reliable and easy to operate.
+Effective workplace strategies considering the future of work can connect employees in the physical office to their remote colleagues with the right tech in place – like video conferencing, communication software, and space booking software that’s all reliable and easy to operate.

 In this way, organisations can inspire autonomy and trust which is especially attractive to younger generations who value the freedom and flexibility that technology affords.